Qmundo/AP-Lit-25-Game/README.md

 In this game, the more "magic gems" you give away, the slower you become, which does make the game more inconvenient to play.
 You do have choices to reduce this inconvenience(they're a surprise!).
 As you progress, though, you'll find that making the journey is worth it when you save the lives of two helpless NPCs.

-I tried my best to explore this theme of goodness in a short game...hopefully you notice these themes more than the glitches😅😅
-Anyways, go play!